 Eye cancer is a rare disease, meaning treatment efforts across the world vary and that access to care is not always readily available.
 The Eye Cancer Foundation supports research efforts that will advance treatment methods and overall the rate at which eyes and lives are saved.
+With research, eye cancer can be treated.

 - Bioinformatic Grid (BIG): The mission of the eye cancer bioinformatics grid is to provide an infrastructure for sharing data, results and research.
 Dr. Finger says, “There is power in numbers!”
 Learn more here >